By BCS Staff

 Iowa Central Community College features a culinary program with a variety of diploma options that can lead to an AAS Degree in Culinary Arts and Hospitality Management.
 Diploma programs can be completed in just one year and feature a combination of lecture and hands on learning courses.
 Students who choose to continue their education can pursue the AAS degree which includes an on the job training practicum.
 Culinary instructors are experienced in the industry and have a variety of experiences in the restaurant and hotel industry.
 Graduates are qualified to enter the workforce at an entry level and work their way quickly up the career ladder.

-Iowa Western Community College is a top culinary school offering an AAS Degree in Restaurant and Hospitality Management.
+Iowa Western Community College is a top culinary school offering an AAS Degree in Culinary Arts: Culinarian.
 The program can be completed in four semesters and one summer.
-Students can attend either full or part time as their schedule allows.
+Students can attend either full- or part-time as their schedule allows.
 The curriculum focuses on beginning and intermediate skills including baking, dining service, soups and sauces, and menu planning and design.
 This hands-on program prepares students to work in a variety of settings including restaurants, hotels, night clubs, and commercial kitchens.
+Another associate’s degree in baking is also offered, as are a culinary certificate and a culinary diploma.

-Des Moines Area Community College is proud to feature a brand new culinary building noted as one of the finest culinary labs in the country.
-The renovation and expansion project added a larger banquet hall to accommodate larger functions and provided for an overhaul of the current culinary classrooms.
-Students have multiple opportunities to apply their skills and training by preparing and serving gourmet dinners to the public or preparing gourmet lunches at the Bistro.
-Students also have the opportunity to travel to France for an 11 day internship opportunity.
+Des Moines Area Community College is proud to feature a culinary building noted as one of the finest culinary labs in the country.
+The Iowa Culinary Institute includes a large banquet hall, kitchens, and a number of culinary classrooms.
+Students have multiple opportunities to apply their skills and training by preparing and serving gourmet dinners to the public, or preparing gourmet lunches at the Bistro.
+Students also have the opportunity to travel to France for an 11-day internship opportunity.

 Kirkwood Community College features an AAS Degree in Culinary Arts accredited by the American Culinary Federation and awarded exemplary status.
 Students can complete the program in just two years and are engaged in hands-on learning from their first day in the program.
 The Class Act Restaurant and the Hotel at Kirkwood Center provide students with the opportunity to become engaged in all aspects of running a large scale restaurant or catering establishment.
 Students participate in a variety of field trips and attend conventions to gain new perspectives and hear new ideas.